Sunday, November 13, 2011

 Three very attractive native grasses are Arizona fescue (Festuca arizonica), sheep grass (Festuca ovina), and creeping red fescue (Festuca rubra).

 All three can be planted from plugs or by seed.
 In any case, the ground should be prepared by turning compost into the soil a few inches deep as would be done with any grass.
 If sown by seed, anytime of the year is all right, save winter, but the best is during monsoon and the second best is early spring.

 Arizona fescue is a bunch grass, that is to say, it doesn’t form a smooth sod but grows in clumps which can be grown closely enough together to form a continuous green lawn.
 As such, it is not a turf grass which will bear lots of foot traffic, but generally front lawns are not heavily trod upon.
 It throws off a bluish haze.

 The sheep fescue is also a bunch glass that forms attractive mounds and swirls, much like a turbulent pond.
 It’s green.
 A very interesting variation of sheep fescue is blue fescue (festuca ovina var. glauca.)
 It is distinctly blue and is best planted in plugs.
 Its uses are in edging and plots and even randomly scattered.

 Creeping red fescue (Festuca rubra) is not a bunch grass, but a turf grass which spreads by seeds and rhizomes.
 It tolerates shade.
 If left to grow, it forms, as does the sheep fescue, whorls and cowlicks which are far more attractive that the usual military buzz cut from which front lawns suffer.

 There you have it: more interestingly beautiful lawns on less water, less work, and at less expense.
-Less is more, go indigenous!
+Less is more, go frugal, do indigenous!